-What does American Tune mean?
+What do you think American Tune means?

 Simon & Garfunkel: American Tune Meaning